 Click here to learn all about the Expo Demo Corner.

-Below is the list of the seminars that will be presented during the 2017 MJSA Expo.
+Below is the list of the seminars presented during the 2017 MJSA Expo.

 Stand out from the rest!
-In this panel discussion, members of MJSA’s newly formed Council of Custom Jewelers will explore how custom jewelers can leverage the trend of personalized jewelry for their financial success.
-Topics will include methods of highlighting “true custom” to consumers, facilitating effective customer communication during a design’s development, and achieving technical excellence with even the most complicated design.
-Moderated by Lee Krombholz, Krombholz Jewelers/Just Like You Designs, Cincinnati (krombholzjewelers.com).
-Panelists to be announced.
+In this panel discussion, two members of MJSA’s newly formed Council of Custom Jewelers explored how custom jewelers can leverage the trend of personalized jewelry for their financial success.
+Topics included how to highlight “true custom” to consumers, facilitate effective customer communication during a design’s development, and achieve technical excellence with even the most complicated design.
+Panelists: Lee Krombholz, Krombholz Jewelers/Just Like You Designs, Cincinnati, and Klaus Kutter, A Jour Jewelry, Bristol, Rhode Island.